Living with dementia

 Memory Care Cafes

-Memory Care Cafes are social groups is aimed at carers and the person they care for (with memory loss, dementia and or mild cognitive impairment).
+Memory Care Cafes are social groups aimed at carers and the person they care for (with memory loss, dementia and or mild cognitive impairment).
 It provides an opportunity to connect with others in a welcoming place.

 To read more about Memory Care Cafes, read this article in the Warrandyte Diary, written by a volunteer.